infor-design/enterprise-wc/src/components/ids-data-label/README.md

 ## Description

-The IDS Data Label component used to show both label and value.
+The IDS Data Label component used to show both label and value for readonly (non editable data).

 ## Use Cases

-Typically, these data labels are useful to show information with top/left/right label positioned.
+- When you need to show a readonly data item with a label.

 ## Feature (With the Code Examples)

+Shows a data label with one top label and one with a left label.

 ```html
 <ids-data-label label="Shipping to" label-position="left">Los Angeles, California 90001 USA</ids-data-label>